xvik/generics-resolver/src/doc/docs/guide/context.md

 GenericsContext context = GenericsResolver.resolve(Root.class)
 ```

-Now we can perform introspection of any class in hierarchy (look methods or fields) and know exact generics.
+Now we can perform introspection of any class in the hierarchy (look methods or fields) and know exact generics.

 If root class also contains generics, they are resolved by upper generic bound (e.g. `<T extends Model>` will be
 resolved as `T=Model.class`, and resolved as `Object.class` when no bounds set)

+!!! note ""
-NOTE: Resolved class hierarchy is cached internally, so it's *cheap* to resolve single class many times
+    Resolved class hierarchy is cached internally, so it's *cheap* to resolve single class many times
     (call `GenericsResolver.resolve(Class)`).

-## Partial hierarchy
+## Limit hierarchy resolution

 You can limit hierarchy resolution depth (or exclude some interfaces) by providing ignored classes: